- How do I apply for a waiver of the Series 65 based on my CPA/PFS credential?

 If you receive notice FINRA does not have a record of your CPA/PFS, it may be due to a missing/incorrect CRD number on your CPA/PFS application.
 Contact the AICPA service center at 888.777.7077 to update your CRD number; then, resubmit the U-4 to FINRA.

 Back to top

 What is required to maintain the CPA/PFS credential?

-Credential holders must pay an annual $360 fee and meet CPA/PFS recertification requirements every three years:
+Credential holders must pay an annual $370 fee and meet CPA/PFS recertification requirements annually:

 AICPA membership in good standing

-60 hours of CPE related to the PFP body of knowledge
+20 hours of CPD related to the PFP body of knowledge*

 Submission of a signed Statement of Intent to comply with all recertification requirements (CPA/PFS Credential holders will be instructed to report their recertification requirements at the appropriate time).